Toufool/AutoSplit/README.md

 - Settings files use the extension `.pkl`.
 Settings files can be saved and opened by using File -> Save Settings As... and File -> Load Settings.
 A settings file can be loaded upon opening AutoSplit if placed in the same directory as AutoSplit.exe.
 - The settings in the settings file include split image directory, capture region, capture region dimensions, fps limit, threshold and pause time settings, all hotkeys, "Group dummy splits when undoing/skipping" check box, "Loop Split Images" check box, and "Auto Start On Reset" check box.
+- You can save multiple settings files, which is useful if you speedrun multiple games.
 - If you are upgrading to Windows 11, it's possible that save files may not transfer perfectly.
 You may need to readjust or reselect your Capture Region, for example.

 ## LiveSplit Integration

 The AutoSplit LiveSplit Component will directly connect AutoSplit with LiveSplit.
 LiveSplit integration is only supported in AutoSplit v1.6.0 or higher.
 This integration will allow you to:

-- Use hotkeys directly from LiveSplit to control AutoSplit.
+- Use hotkeys directly from LiveSplit to control AutoSplit and LiveSplit together
 - Load AutoSplit and any AutoSplit settings automatically when opening a LiveSplit layout.

 ### LiveSplit Integration Tutorial

-- Click [here](https://github.com/Toufool/LiveSplit.AutoSplitIntegration/raw/main/update/Components/LiveSplit.AutoSplitIntegration.dll) to download the component.
+- Click [here](https://github.com/Toufool/LiveSplit.AutoSplitIntegration/raw/main/update/Components/LiveSplit.AutoSplitIntegration.dll) to download the latest component.
 - Place the .dll file into your `[...]\LiveSplit\Components` folder.
 - Open LiveSplit -> Right Click -> Edit Layout -> Plus Button -> Control -> AutoSplit Integration.
 - Click Layout Settings -> AutoSplit Integration